belle2/basf2/framework/doc/development/tuppr.rst

      - you should, if possible, provide schema evolution rules or otherwise make sure the code still works if an older version of the payload is found in a globaltag.

-If your are manage to make sure the code works also with the old payload you can just review and test the changes as usual and don't need to coordinate with the globaltag manager.
+If you manage to make sure that the code also works with the old payload you can just review and test the changes as usual and don't need to coordinate with the globaltag manager.
 Once your new payload definition is merged you can just provide the new payloads to the globaltag manager.